l0kihardt/res/pwn/cpp/prob/readme.md

 ```
 Variable *position* was not intialized when a *Process* is created.
 So if it used an old chunk, there maybe some left value in it...

+# leak
+To make a leak, we just need

+# exploit